Cubens/StudyPoint---Network/README.md

 		9)

+__Excercise3 Java sockets

+echo server in package: ex1

+Multi client time/echo server with extended protocol in package: ex2

+__Excercise4 Threads & Sockets

-Domain: BeardBeauty.dk
+__Domain: BeardBeauty.dk

-Connected to my digital ocean droplet, running MySql, Tomcat8, NginX
+Connected to my digital ocean droplet, running MySql, Tomcat8, NginX, running with a swapfile, and a snapshot has been made.

-Excercise3 Java sockets
+tomcat is only accesable via nginx on port 80.